Louisville Bicycle Accident Lawyer

 Do you have questions about your bicycle accident case?
 The Louisville bicycle accident attorneys at The Schafer Law Office have the answers!

 Even if you feel fine after the accident, you need to see a doctor right away.
 Some injuries aren’t visible right away.
-By seeing a doctor, they will help diagnose your injuries.
+Seeing a doctor may help diagnose your injuries.
 Also, if you feel that legal action is necessary, you should consult with a personal injury attorney.
-They will help you get compensated for your injuries.
+They can help you get compensated for your injuries.

 Get Help With Your Case Now!